-I’m always in search for travel clothing that is both fashionable and functional.
+I’m always in search of travel clothing that is both fashionable and functional.
 Trust me, it is way more difficult that it seems.
 Most clothing that is made with quick-drying and wrinkle-free technical fabric is geared toward backcountry hikers and other outdoor enthusiasts.
-That’s all well and good if you’re exploring the great outdoors, but they look pretty terrible in an urban environment — they have all sorts of weird pockets, strange fits, and they basically scream “hey, all you hot European women, please stay as far away from me as possible. thanks.”
-I understand that you want to look good when you’re exploring the major fashion capitals of Europe.
+That’s all well and good if you’re exploring the great outdoors, but they look terrible in an urban environment — they have all sorts of weird pockets, strange fits, and they basically scream “hey, all you hot European women, please stay as far away from me as possible. thanks.”

-That’s why I got pretty excited when I came across these great new travel pants from Bluff Works.
+That’s why I got excited when I came across these great new travel pants from Bluffworks.
 They have all the benefits of technical fabric, but they look fashionable enough for the streets of Paris or a nice restaurant.
 Finally.
 Ohh, and they’re made in the USA.

 The pants have a slim leg but they have enough room so you can still move around easily.
 They come in multiple lengths, too — I probably could have gone with a shorter length (I should have read the sizing chart better).